Turlock, California: In popular culture

 Turlock and Turlock High School are briefly mentioned in the 1973 film American Graffiti.

-On the Grateful Dead's live album Europe '72, Bob Weir precedes the song Truckin' with the following introduction:
+On the Grateful Dead's live album Europe '72, Bob Weir precedes the song "Truckin'" with the following introduction:

-Of course, by now I need to tell you that this song rose straight to the top of the charts in Turlock, California (Cheers).
+Of course, by now I needn't tell you that this next number rose straight to the top of the charts in Turlock, California (Cheers).
 Numero Uno and it stayed there for a week or two.
 They love us in Turlock, and we love them for that.

 In the 1960s, radio advertisements by Central Valley-based Foster Farms said, "turkeys from Turlock."